Bruce Hollingsworth - Obituary

 Bruce was enlisted in the U.S. Navy and participated in the Korean Conflict.
 After his discharge, Bruce and Jean moved from Hendersonville to Candler where he was employed for 40 years by ENKA/BASF.
 He circled the globe while in the Navy, but he loved to travel within the U.S., preferably by car, to witness the wonders of our national parks.
 "Jolly Holly" preferred being outside enjoying natures beauty and was an avid fisherman, deer hunter and bird watcher.
 Known as "The Mayor of Edgewood Road", Bruce and Jean were married for 67 years, and per their wishes, died at the home they bought in 1960.
 Bruce was a member of West Asheville Baptist Church.

-Surviving are his daughter Judy Garrison (Jim); son, Buddy Hollingsworth (Mark); daughter, Connie Saunders (Brett); grandchildren, Julie Robinson, Donnie Davis, Michael Davis, Mandi Bradford, Jamie Revis, Christy Saunders, and Catherine Saunders; 10 great-grandchildren; 1 great-great grandchild; and brother, Norman Hollingsworth (Ann).
+Surviving are his daughter, Judy Garrison (Jim); son, Buddy Hollingsworth (Mark); daughter, Connie Saunders (Brett); grandchildren, Julie Robinson, Donnie Davis, Michael Davis, Mandi Bradford, Jamie Revis, Christy Saunders, and Catherine Saunders; 10 great-grandchildren; one great-great grandchild; and brother, Norman Hollingsworth (Ann).

 A private celebration was held by the family in honor of his life.